nih-cfde/announcements/README.md

     containing the links
 5. Assign or mention reviewers who can quickly approve the email.
 6. Incorporate any suggestions then merge the pull request.
+7. Include the entire, formatted, text of the email as your commit message
-7. Groups.io will automatically distribute the email upon merge
+8. Groups.io will automatically distribute the email upon merge